nubenum/LogAggregator/README.md

 (You might need to untick the checkbox "Group items by category" in Eclipse's Install New Software Dialog.)
 ## Setup

-After having installed the plugin, you can open it via Window > Show View > Other... > LogAggregator or via Quick Access.
-In order to view log files, you need to create a configuration file indicating the log files you want to view.
-A LogAggregator config file might look like the following.
-You must save this file with the ".logagg" extension preferably somewhere in your workspace.
-You can then click on the file once in Package Explorer while LogAggregator is opened to view the configured log files.
+After having installed the plugin, you can open it by double clicking on a `.logagg` configuration file in your Package Explorer (i.e. the plugin is an editor, even though it doesn't edit anything).
+You can create an example config file via `File > New > Other... > LogAggregator Config File` or manually by pasting the following snippet in a new text file with the `.logagg` extension.
+Opening this configuration file in the XML editor of your choice, you will have to indicate the log files you want to view.
+A LogAggregator config file might look like the following:
 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>